The Phases of an Oil Spill Emergency Response

 Companies involved in oil exploration see some of the toughest operating conditions imaginable.
 These dangerous environments require that you have plans in place should the worst happen.
 Many organizations worldwide rely on predefined plans to ensure they’re ready to respond anywhere at anytime.

-Besides the major benefit of providing guidance during an emergency, developing the plan has other advantages.
+Besides the major benefit of providing guidance during an emergency, developing a plan has other advantages.
 You may discover unrecognized hazardous conditions that would aggravate an emergency situation and you can work to eliminate them.
 The planning process may bring to light deficiencies, such as the lack of resources (equipment, trained personnel, supplies), or items that can be rectified before an emergency occurs.

-Oil Spill Emergency Response Phase
+The Oil Spill Emergency Response Phase

 An oil spill is the release of a liquid petroleum hydrocarbon into the environment, especially marine areas, due to human activity, and is a form of pollution.
 The term is usually applied to marine oil spills, where oil is released into the ocean or coastal waters, but spills may also occur on land.
-Response is an effort to mitigate the impact of an incident on the public and the environment.
+The response is an effort to mitigate the impact of an incident on the public and the environment.
 A large or complex incident will require the cooperation of several agencies.

 Your incident pre-plans or ‘Plays’ can be stored in D4H Incident Management which can then be activated and managed in a custom-built ‘Channel’ on the platform.
 D4H Incident Management is a real-time incident management software that enables the coordination of an effective response to any situation.
 Easily create a common operating picture, communicate objectives, and collaborate on a resolution using forms, tasks, logs, maps, and status boards.
 The software is an excellent solution for providing accurate and up-to-date situational awareness when several agencies are collaborating on large-scale emergency responses.